BeaversEdge.com - Oregon State Beavers Insider: Injury Report

 Oregon State Beavers Insider: Injury Report

 BeaversEdge.com senior writer Brenden Slaughter is a regular around the Valley Football Center at Oregon State.
-He brings the insight on where Oregon State is in terms of injuries as the Beavers host Cal on October 20.
+He brings the insight on where Oregon State is in terms of injuries as the Beavers face Cal on October 27.

 Not a subscriber?
 Click here to sign up now!